Acerrimus/blog/content/posts/lucid.md

 We're not just human.
 There's more to us than just out human mind and body.
 I can sense it.
 I hope any other consciousness reading this can too.

 But as I write and observe my own thought and motivations, I can't help but notice how human it all still is.
 It's hard to stay in control.
-The human part almost always tries to take overbe it through its desire to share with 'others' or to escape some physical discomfort or to satisfy a craving.
+The human part almost always tries to take over, be it through its desire to share with 'others' or to escape some physical discomfort or to satisfy a craving.
 Or in this case to point out the fact that I'm aware the last 2 are the same thing, the human wishes to express itself, to live, to reproduce, to create another human, to interact with them, to create and...
 Pursue.

 There's no point resisting.
 I will be reunited with myself eventually.